Leadership Blind Spots

 This is why capable, experienced leaders can feel “stuck” despite strong intentions and significant expertise.

-How Blind Spots Come Into View
+How They Come Into View

 Because blind spots operate outside conscious awareness, they cannot be reliably identified through self-reflection alone.

-They become visible through examining patterns—especially patterns revealed by thoughtful feedback from the people most impacted by a leader’s behavior.
-Structured feedback, paired with skilled exploration and interpretation, illuminates the blind spots and brings them into focus.
+Structured 360 feedback, paired with skilled exploration and interpretation, illuminates the blind spots and brings them into focus.

 Now the leader can work to retrain their internal storyline and free themselves from old habits that no longer serve them.